yeabwang/bit-admit/README.md

-Sorry for the less professional documentation.
+Hey, sorry for the less professional documentation.

-Its a school project, sorry currently very busy with the dev, documentation will follow later, I promise :)>
+Currently very busy with the dev, documentation will follow later, I promise :)

 How to run?